 As an example, let’s look at Tangerine’s Money-Back credit card.
-This is one the most aggressive no-fee rewards cards in Canada.
-The rewards plan that has no annual fee, no limits on reward earnings, and with rewards paid out monthly.
+This is one of the most aggressive no-fee rewards cards in Canada.
+The rewards plan has no annual fee, no limits on reward earnings, and rewards paid out monthly.
 Rewards can either pay down your balance or deposit into a Tangerine savings account.

 This card pays 1 percent on all purchases, and 2 percent on select MCC categories.
 A cardholder picks which two of 10 classes, comprising over 350 MCC categories, receive the higher percentage.
-If the card holder chooses the savings account option, they can choose three MCC categories.
+If the cardholder chooses the savings account option, they can choose three MCC categories.

 Note that Tangerine is used here as an example.
 Other banks’ reward programs vary.
 Some rewards cards with fees pay rewards benefits that are higher than Tangerine’s plan.